Ella Hooper: 2011–present: Solo career

 "Häxan", her second single, was released on 26 April 2013, and launched at The Workers Club on 9 May 2013.
 A third single, "The Red Shoes", followed in June 2014.
 All three singles feature on Ella's debut album In Tongues, which was released on 21 November 2014 via Pledge Music.

 Hooper returned to television on 5 February 2014, as one of two team captains (along with Adam Richard) in the comeback of the ABC's musical quiz show Spicks and Specks.

+In 2016, Hooper released the EP New Magic and joined Gena Rose Bruce on the Calamine Sisters tour in support of their respective new releases.

-In Hooper Ella made a surprise appearance in the seventh episode of an Australian documentary web series called How To Be A Fan With Hex.
+In September 2016, Hooper made a surprise appearance in the seventh episode of an Australian documentary web series called How To Be A Fan With Hex.

+In 2018, Hooper joined with Kate Miller-Heidke, Wendy Matthews, Kristin Barardi and Rachel Gaudry for a series of concerts entitled "Both Sides Now: Celebrating the Songs of Joni Mitchell'.

 In July 2018, Hooper released the single, "To the Bone".
 She later announced in an interview that she is planning to release a mini-album in 2019.

-On 18 January 2019, Hooper was named as an entry in Eurovision - Australia Decides, a competition to represent Australia at the Eurovision Song Contest 2019.
+On 18 January 2019, Hooper was named as an entry in Eurovision – Australia Decides, a competition to represent Australia at the Eurovision Song Contest 2019.
 Her song "Data Dust" finished 10th out of 10.
 In February 2019 Hooper confirmed the upcoming release of an EP saying "I've been working on a new EP or mini album over the last few months and playing the new tracks live before they're released is a great way to see what's really connecting with my audience before I put the final touches on the songs."

 In 2019, Hooper joined seven celebrities including Lisa Curry, Georgie Parker, Casey Donovan and Lynne McGranger for All new monty|The All New Monty: Ladies Night – a one night only special event choreographed by Todd McKenney, where they bared all for women's health awareness, in particular breast cancer.
 Hooper shared publicly for the first time that her mum was diagnosed with stage 3 breast cancer.

-In 2021 Hooper was revealed to be Baby during Season 3 of The Masked Singer Australia.
+In 2021, Hooper was revealed to be Baby during Season 3 of The Masked Singer Australia.

 In October 2022, Hooper released "Words Like These" and announced her second studio album, Small Town Temple, which was released on 20 January 2023.